 Many factors can diminish the driving performance of older adults.
 Among these factors are age-related changes in reaction time and visual, cognitive, and/or muscle disorders that become more common with age.
 Drugs are commonly used to treat disorders in older people and some classes can be quite sedating and also impair driving performance.
 Some of these factors can be managed and modified.

-Failure to yield right-of-way is one of the more common traffic violations committed by older drivers.
+Failure to yield right-of-way (often because they "looked but did not see") is one of the more common traffic violations committed by older drivers.
 Also, older drivers have more difficulty merging into traffic and may have problems at intersections, particularly when making left turns.
 These difficulties have been attributed to:

 Yet, older drivers are often more careful than younger drivers.
+Many older drivers who do not have medical conditions that impair thinking and judgment (for example dementia) begin to limit their driving to improve safety.
 They tend to avoid driving at night, during rush hour, or during inclement weather.
 Moreover, alcohol is much less likely to be a factor in crashes involving older drivers.
 Older drivers are also less likely to have crashes while driving on curved roads or at high speeds.
 For older drivers, crashes are less likely to involve a single vehicle.
 Multiple vehicles are more likely to be involved.
 Interestingly, crash rate tends to go down with the number of passengers that are in the vehicle for drivers over age 70 years.

 Crashes involving older drivers are also more likely to result in serious injuries and fatalities.
 The increased vulnerability of older drivers may be due to physical fragility.
 Also, older drivers are more likely to be involved in a crash while making a left-hand turn, and such turns leave drivers vulnerable.
-Older drivers who are killed as a result of motor vehicle crashes tend to have older cars that may not be as safe.
 Thankfully, the number of older adults that have died in motor vehicle crashes has also decreased over the last decade.
 This is likely due to improved highways and increased crash-worthiness of vehicles, rather than improvements in fragility.

 Driving involves the precise execution of simultaneous tasks (such as braking and steering).
 These tasks require several attributes, including the following: